Halle and the salt

 The history of salt in Halle will be brought to life for locals and tourists in a lively and informative way from the end of 2025 once the construction work on the Saline Island has been completed.
 Further information here: Link to the salt museum.

-Halle is one of the oldest salt towns.
+Halle is one of the most important saltworks of the Middle Ages.
 The salt springs were granted to the Moritz Monastery in Magdeburg, which later became the archbishopric, by Emperor Otto I in 961.
 As a place of medieval salt production, the "Thal zu Halle" was thus the property of the Archbishops of Magdeburg.

-In the early Middle Ages, the archbishop gave Solgut as a fief to the so-called Pfänner, who were given the right to boil the brine mined in the valley in specially built huts to produce salt.
+In the early Middle Ages, the archbishop gave Solgut as a fief to the so-called Pfänner.
+This gave them the right to boil the brine mined in the valley into salt in specially built huts.

-There were around 100 boiling pots on the medieval Thalsaline, which was located in the area of today's Hallmarkt.
-Production there was in the hands of the salt workers, who were known as Halloren in Halle from the 18th century onwards.
+There were over 100 boiling pots on the medieval Thalsaline, which was located in the area of today's Hallmarkt.
+Production there was in the hands of the salt workers, who were known as Halloren in Halle.
+The Halloren brotherhood still maintains the rich tradition of Halle's salt workers today.

 The Pfänner owe their prosperity and power to salt.